kana/vim-smartinput/README.md

 - Do you like when your editor lets you quickly jump out of a block you're in?
 - Do you like when your editor auto-completes your code patterns?
 - Do you like when your editor helps you with code conventions automatically?
+- Do you keep forgetting which language conventions ask for camelCase and which ask for snake_case?
 - Do you like when your backspace is smart enough to undo the macro you may have unintentionally triggered?
 - Do you want a single plugin to give vim all those type-completion features that your friend gets for free with Sublime/Atom?
 - Do you want to one-up that Sublime/Atom friend?